 There’s no denying the physical benefits of running.
 The New York Times recently ran an article about running.
-It stated that a recent study claimed that running may be the most effective exercise to increase one’s life expectancy.
+It stated that running may be the most effective exercise to increase one’s life expectancy.
 In fact, running as little as five minutes a day can add to our life span.
 But running goes far beyond the physical.
 A group called Girls on The Run is on a mission to show young girls how running can empower young girls.
-The organization’s aim is to help build up girls’ confidence, create life-long friendships and offer guidance from mentors.
+The organization’s aim is to help build up girls’ confidence, and create life-long friendships.
+It also offers guidance from mentors.
 Girls on the Run took off at the starting line and isn’t looking back in its goal to change the lives of young girls.
 We wanted to learn more about this organization, so we spoke with one of its leaders.

 Tell us how Girls on the Run got its start

 Girls on the Run was founded by educator and former Ironman, Molly Barker, in Charlotte, NC in 1996.
 Molly was inspired by her own childhood experiences and her work as a teacher and coach.
 Thus, Molly began the organization with one team of 13 girls as an individual effort.
 In 1998, Runner’s World mentioned Molly and Girls on the Run and the organization began to take off.
 And, now 21 years later, Girls on the Run is a national force for good, serving over 200,000 girls per year in all 50 states.
 We have served over 1.4 million girls to date and continue to experience considerable growth each year.